Nendobot/BlazorAppTutorial/README.md

-# Blazor App Turoials
+# Blazor App Tutorials

-BlazorApp0 :Following documentation for "Build a web app with Blazor" from Microsoft Learn
+*BlazorApp0 :Following documentation for "Build a web app with Blazor" from Microsoft Learn*

-BlazorApp1 :Following documentation for "Interact with data in Blazor web apps" from Microsoft Learn \
+*BlazorApp1 :Following documentation for "Interact with data in Blazor web apps" from Microsoft Learn*

 Currently having error
 {